Group of diverse students walk and talk together.

 Store credit cards

-Store credit cards can be a good choice for students aiming to establish credit.
-They fall into two categories: co-branded cards and closed-loop cards, each with its own advantages and disadvantages.
+Store credit cards are a popular choice for students who want to establish credit.
+They fall into two categories: co-branded cards and closed-loop cards.
+Each type of store card has their own advantages and disadvantages.

 Become an authorized user on someone else's credit card

-If you can't qualify for a student or secured credit card, consider becoming an authorized user on a partner or family member's credit card.
-Being an authorized user gives you access to credit as a college student with no credit history—and it can help you build credit at the same time.
+Are you having trouble qualifying for a student or secured credit card?
+Consider becoming an authorized user on a partner or family member's credit card.
+As an authorized user, you can access credit with no credit history—and it might help you build credit at the same time.

 Here's how it works.
 First, the primary cardholder adds you to the credit card account and designates you as an authorized user.
 Next, you get your own physical credit card to make purchases.

-In most cases, the primary cardholder's activity gets reported to one of the three major credit bureaus and added to your credit file, possibly helping your credit score.
-On the other hand, reporting also includes missed or late payments, which could negatively impact your credit score.
+In most cases, the lender reports the primary cardholder's activity to one of the three major credit bureaus.
+The credit card company may report it to your credit file too, which could help your credit score.
+Note that reporting also includes missing or late payments, which could negatively impact your credit score.

-Legally, the primary cardholder is responsible for the payments—but they may expect you to cover your share of the charges.
-It's important for the authorized user and the primary cardholder to communicate clearly with each other so that you understand each other's expectations and responsibilities.
+Legally, the primary cardholder is responsible for all payments.
+However, the card holder may expect you to cover the cost of what you purchase.
+It's important to agree to set expectations and responsibilities.

 • Your full legal name